 While the writing portion of the SSAT doesn't receive a score, private school admission committees review it and compare it to the student's admission application essay.
 Therefore, it's a good idea to have students practice essay writing before the test, paying close attention to proper essay structure with an introduction, body, and conclusion.

 Students have 25 minutes to complete the SSAT's writing portion, so it's also helpful to practice typing if taking a computerized test or handwriting for the paper-based test.

 The SSAT alone is not a full measure of potential.
-Showcase your child’s work ethic, resilience, teamwork, and other character strengths to admission officers with The Character Skills Snapshot, available free to all SSAT registrants.
+Showcase your child’s work ethic, resilience, teamwork, and other character strengths to admission officers with The Character Skills Snapshot.